 - Recognised by Guinness World Records as the Southernmost Marathon on Earth.

 - One of only two official running events within the Antarctic Circle on mainland Antarctica.
 The Antarctica Intercontinental Marathon (operated with the World Marathon Challenge) is the only other marathon event on the continent.
 Other races take place in the more temperate climate of islands near South America, outside the Antarctic Circle.

-- There have been fifteen Antarctic Ice Marathon races to date
+- There have been seventeen Antarctic Ice Marathon races to date.

-- The oldest woman to complete the Antarctic Ice Marathon is 69-year-old Susan Ragon (USA) in 2019
+- The oldest woman to complete the Antarctic Ice Marathon is 69-year-old Christine Hobson (GBR) in 2022.

 - Participants are eligible to join the exclusive 7 Continents Marathon Club by finishing the Ice Marathon in addition to marathons on each of the other six continents.